 This flexibility may lead to new experimental possibilities.
-One case we see is combining acute experiments, such as the one described in Łęski, Wójcik, Tereszczuk, Świejkowski, Kublik & Wróbel (2007), Łęski, Kublik, Świejkowski, Wróbel & Wójcik (2010), where one can perform precise scans of electrical activation of tissue with high spatial resolution, with chronic experiments, where of necessity, one would restrict oneself to a few precisely positioned electrodes, usually not on a grid.
-One could then use the information about the activity of CSD obtained in the acute experiments to build optimal model spaces allowing the best possible reconstruction of the sources from the limited number of measurements available in the chronic situation.
+One case we see is combining acute experiments, such as the one described in Leski et al. (2007, 2010), where one can perform precise scans of electrical activation of tissue with high spatial resolution, with chronic experiments, where, of necessity, one would restrict oneself to a few precisely positioned electrodes, usually not on a grid.
+One could then use the information about the activity of CSD obtained in the acute experiments to build optimal model spaces, allowing the best possible reconstruction of the sources from the limited number of measurements available in the chronic situation.
 This may lead to a clearer spatial and temporal separation of functional pathways than possible using methods available so far.

-Interplay of modeling and data analysis in CSD reconstruction A question which arises in connection with the above mentioned approach is this: given a specific profile of the sources, including their temporal dynamics or not, assume available N electrodes.
-How should they be positioned and how should one construct the model RKHS to minimize errors of CSD reconstruction in the studied process?
-Or alternatively, how many electrodes are needed and how should they be positioned to allow for efficient estimation of CSD with given precision?
+5.2 Interplay of Modeling and Data Analysis in CSD Reconstruction.
+A question that arises in connection with the above-mentioned approach is this.
+Given a specific profile of the sources, including their temporal dynamics or not, assume available N electrodes.
+How should they be positioned, and how should one construct the model RKHS to minimize errors of CSD reconstruction in the studied process?
+Or alternatively, how many electrodes are needed, and how should they be positioned to allow efficient estimation of CSD with given precision?
 We expect that the answers to these open questions would significantly depend on the specific activity and structure.
-To find optimal positions for recording it would probably be necessary to test different arrangements of electrodes on simulated data.
-This calls for a new optimization scheme and for development of efficient simulations of local field potentials in realistic geometries.
+To find optimal positions for recording, it would probably be necessary to test different arrangements of electrodes on simulated data.
+This calls for a new optimization scheme and development of efficient simulations of local field potentials in realistic geometries.

-Spectral decomposition We have concentrated here on the estimation of sources from potentials, as the CSD seems to be the main object of interest in terms of physiology.
-However, the approach through RKHS can give us additional insight through the 'spectral decomposition' (Shi et al. 2008).
-That is, for a selected representation of sources (given set of basis sources $\tilde{b}i(\mathbf{x})$) we can calculate the contribution of every basis source to the estimated CSD at any time point.
-We can write Eq.
-(18) as where
+5.3 Spectral Decomposition.
+We have concentrated here on the estimation of sources from potentials, as the CSD seems to be the main object of interest in terms of physiology.
+However, the approach through RKHS can give us additional insight through spectral decomposition (Shi, Belkin, & Yu, 2008).
+That is, for a selected representation of sources (given a set of basis sources $\tilde{b}i(\mathbf{x})$), we can calculate the contribution of every basis source to the estimated CSD at any time point.
+We can write equation 2.18 as where

-$$\widetilde{f}^(\mathbf{x}) = \sum{j=1}^n \alpha_j \widetilde{b}j(\mathbf{x})$$
+$$\widetilde{f}^(\mathbf{x}) = \sum{j=1}^n \alpha_j \widetilde{b}j(\mathbf{x}),$$

-$$\alpha_j = \sum{i=1}^k \beta_i b_j(\mathbf{x}i).$$
+$$\alpha_j = \sum{i=1}^k \beta_i b_j(\mathbf{x}i)$$

-It may happen that temporal changes of 'activation' α_j of a source $b_j(\mathbf{y})$ centered on \mathbf{x}j are different from the value of estimated CSD at \mathbf{x} , as this is a sum of contributions from all the sources b_i containing \mathbf{x}j in their support.
+It may happen that temporal changes of activation α_j of a source $\tilde{b}j(\mathbf{y})$ centered on \mathbf{x}j are different from the value of estimated CSD at \mathbf{x} , as this is a sum of contributions from all the sources \tilde{b}i containing \mathbf{x}j in their support.
 This could yield additional insight in the analysis of data, especially if the construction of the underlying RKHS is motivated anatomically and the basic sources can be attributed functional meaning.